 - Self-Sign Up

 - Viewing Student Groups

 - Watch a short video about CTools vs.Canvas Groups.

 MiVideo is U-M's content management service.
 It helps organize, catalog, share, search, and publish multimedia content.

-In Canvas, you will publish your course site to make it visible to students, and you must also publish any modules, quizzes, pages, assignments, files and discussions in your course site.
-To publish these items, click the little gray cloud to the right of the item's name to turn it green.
+In Canvas, you will publish your course site to make it visible to students, and you must also publish any modules, quizzes, pages, assignments, files, and discussions in your course site.
+To publish these items, click the little gray circle icon to toggle it to green.

 You can choose which tools are visible to students in the left navigation menu.

 - Click Settings at the bottom of the menu.